microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

         <muxc:TeachingTip x:Name="AutoSaveTip"
             Target="{x:Bind SaveButton}"
             Title="Saving automatically"
-            Subtitle="We save your changes as you go - so you never have to."
+            Subtitle="We save your changes as you go - so you never have to.">
-            Margin="12">
                 <StackPanel>
                     <CheckBox x:Name="HideTipsCheckBox" Content="Don't show tips at start up" IsChecked="{x:Bind HidingTips, Mode=TwoWay}" />
                     <TextBlock>You can change your tip preferences in <Hyperlink NavigateUri="app:/item/SettingsPage">Settings</Hyperlink> if you change your mind.</TextBlock>